MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-from-sharepoint-2010-to-sharepoint-2013.md

  **Summary: ** Learn how to plan, prepare, and perform an upgrade to SharePoint 2013.

-The following downloadable resources, articles on TechNet, video recordings, and related resources provide information about performing an upgrade to SharePoint 2013.
+The following downloadable resources, articles, video recordings, and related resources provide information about performing an upgrade to SharePoint 2013.

 ## Downloadable resources about upgrade